cheprasov/ts-jsbt/specification.md

   + following half bytes for count of not empty items
 - Not empty values of sparse arrays should be encoded with item's index before a value
 - Empty values are skipped from encoding
+- Sparse array could be encoded like dense array with using `Empty Value` for empty items in the array

 __Examples:__
 | array                    | type   | sparse | bytes length | array length   | encoding bytes |